syncfusion-content/javascript-docs/js/Grid/How-to.md

 Grid  supports SignalR features for live updates in record.
 Please find the below option to configure signalR with Grid.

 1) Before configure SignalR with ejGrid.
-You need to Setup SignalR configuration in visual studio project.
+You need to Setup SignalR configuration in Visual Studio project.
 For reference, please find the link.

 N> [signalR](http://www.asp.net/signalr/overview/getting-started/tutorial-getting-started-with-signalr#setup "signalr")